 - 9.1 A licensed PHV or taxi driver is expected to be a trustworthy person.
 They deal with cash transactions and valuable property may be left in their vehicles.
 Taxi drivers are required to deal with such property in accordance with the standards set out in Appendix B in relation to lost property.
-Taxi drivers are required to deposit such property with the police within 24 hours as soon as possible, or to make alternative arrangements as appropriate.
+Taxi drivers are required to deposit such property with the police as soon as possible, or to make alternative arrangements as appropriate.
 PHV drivers must pass lost property to the operator.
 The widespread practice of delivering unaccompanied property is telling of the trust that business people place in licensed drivers.
 Furthermore, it is fairly easy for a dishonest driver to deceive the public by demanding more than the legal or agreed fare, etc. Overseas visitors can be confused by our currency and may be vulnerable to a dishonest driver.
 For all these reasons, a serious view is taken of any conviction involving dishonesty.

 - 9.2 In general, a minimum period of 7 years since the completion of sentence should be required before granting a licence.
-Offences involving dishonesty include5 years free of conviction or at least 3 years from completion of sentence (whichever is longer) should be required before granting a licence.
 Offences involving dishonesty include:

 - theft

 - burglary

 - fraud

 - benefit fraud

 - handling or receiving stolen goods

 - forgery

 - conspiracy to defraud

 - obtaining money or property by deception

-- other deception

-- taking a vehicle without consent

-- any similar offences

-- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above

-- 9.3 A licence will not normally be granted if an applicant has more than one conviction for a dishonesty offence.

-- 9.4 Applicants or existing licence holders that are found to have intentionally misled the council, or lied as part of the application process, will not be issued with a licence.
+- other deception - taking a vehicle without consent - any similar offences - Or any similar offences (including attempted or conspiracy to commit) offences which replace the above - 9.3 A licence will not normally be granted if an applicant has more than one conviction for a dishonesty offence. - 9.4 Applicants or existing licence holders that are found to have intentionally misled the council, or lied as part of the application process, will not be issued with a licence.